mahmoudomarus/askbiggie/README.md

 python setup.py
 ```

-The wizard will guide you through 14 steps with progress saving, so you can resume if interrupted.
+The wizard will guide you through all necessary steps with progress saving, so you can resume if interrupted.

 3. **Start or stop the containers**: